 Direct primary care marketing works differently than traditional healthcare promotion.
 You’re not chasing patient volume-you’re building lasting relationships with people who value straightforward pricing and genuine access to their doctor.
-At Mosaic Medicine Clinic, we’ve seen firsthand how the right messaging attracts patients who are tired of insurance hassles and hidden costs.
+At Mosaic Medicine Clinic, we’ve seen firsthand how the right messaging attracts patients who are tired of insurance hassles and hidden costs, whether they are local to direct primary care in Bradenton, FL or exploring similar models elsewhere.
 This guide walks you through proven strategies to grow your DPC practice authentically.

-Why DPC Marketing Requires a Completely Different Approach
+Why Direct Primary Care Marketing Requires a Completely Different Approach

 Traditional healthcare marketing chases volume.
 Hospitals and large practices need high patient turnover to sustain their overhead, so they focus on acquisition metrics and broad reach.
 Direct primary care operates on the opposite principle.
 Your practice builds itself on membership relationships where fewer patients generate sustainable revenue through predictable monthly fees.
 This fundamental difference changes everything about how you should market.